 Church of Santa Engrácia

-The Church of Santa Engrácia was founded in 1568, but little remains of that structure.
+The Church of Santa Engrácia was founded in 1568, but little remains of this structure.
 It was rebuilt in 1663, only to be destroyed again in the 1755 earthquake.
 It wasn’t until 1916 that it was given the noble (and somewhat morbid) purpose of being the tomb of great Portuguese personalities.

 Address: Campo de Santa Clara (Alfama)